sualeh/SchemaCrawler-Docker/README.md

-# SchemaCrawler-Docker

-## GitHub Actions Workflow and Docker Image
+# GitHub Actions Workflow and Docker Image

 This repository includes a GitHub Actions workflow that packages a Java "Hello, world" command line program into a Docker image.
 The Docker image is based on Alpine with Eclipse Temurin and is available for all chip architectures.